YongoDavid/Demo-2024/README.md

 i have gone far with my project , with just the front-end and that is for the mobile , i am just left with the profile side the pages i have done so far for the mobile are : the home page , the About Us page , the Contact Us page  , the login page , the sign up and the cart page now lets move to all these for desktop / laptop screen

+Just when i thought i have gone far with my E commerce project and done with the mobile screens , i have to stsrt again because is isnt going ass i thought